Starignus/PythonPractise/Week1/RPIsetup/Advance_remoteconection.md

 **Note:** Since at Imperial network the IPs are dynamic, the IP is constantly changing, so could be that the IP changes in a day or hours (could be sometimes longer) and you need to repeat the procedure using weaved.

 ##### Copying files from my laptop to my RPi

-If are programing in your laptop and you want to transfer it to test your code in your RPi, you can use this commands:
+If are programing in your laptop and you want to transfer it to test your code in your RPi, you can use these command lines:

 | Commands| Description| Example| Syntax|
 |:---------|:----------|:---------|:-------|